spietika/restson-rust/README.md

 ```
 In addition to the basic `post` interface, it is also possible to provide query parameters with `post_with` function.
 Also, `post_capture` and `post_capture_with` interfaces allow to capture and deserialize the message body returned by the server in the POST request.

+### Logging
+The library uses the `log` crate to provide debug and trace logs.
+These logs allow to easily see both outgoing requests as well as incoming responses from the server.
+See the [log crate documentation](https://docs.rs/log/*/log/) for details.

 ### Examples
 For more examples see *tests* directory.